3 things to do if you have cash in a brokerage account

 Check your brokerage account statement, log in to your account or call your brokerage to see what type of account your cash is in and how it’s performing.
 Also confirm that your dividends are being reinvested; otherwise, they might be accumulating in a low-yielding account.

-“They may think they’re in a money market fund because that’s traditionally where your cash in a brokerage has been parked, but a number of brokerages have somewhat slyly changed the default cash holding to an FDIC-insured bank account,” McBride says.
+“They may think they’re in a money market fund because that’s traditionally where your cash in a brokerage has been parked, but a number of brokerages have somewhat slyly changed the default cash holding to an FDIC-insured bank account,” says McBride.
 “On the surface, that sounds great.
-But the reality is the yield they’re paying is about 0.1 percent instead of the 2 percent you can get in a money fund.”
+But the reality is the yield they’re paying is a fraction of what you could get in a money fund.”

 “If that’s not what’s listed — if it just says cash or something like that — that’s an indicator that it might be in a very low-yielding bank account,” McBride says.